inLabFIB/imp-logics/docs/USERS_GUIDE.md

 Atom, Literal, OrdinaryLiteral, Built-in-Literal, NormalClause, LogicConstraint, and DerivationRule.

 By contract, almost all IMP Logics entities are immutable.
-For instance, if we have the literal "Emp(x)" and apply a substitution to obtain "Emp(John)", we are obtaining a new object "Emp(John)", rather than modifying the original "Emp(x)".
+For instance, if we have the literal "Emp(x)" and apply a substitution to obtain "Emp(John)", we are obtaining a new object "Emp(John)", rather than modifying the original "Emp( x)".
+Since, transformations over logic objects generates new logic objects, a user can apply as many transformations as he/she wants without any side effect on its originally created objects.

 Users of IMP logics can freely create the instances of the metamodel as they wish.
 For instance, they can freely create Terms, Atoms, Literals, etc. and manage them manually.

-However, to better manage such objects, we strongly recommend the usage of LogicSchema.
+However, to better manage such objects, we strongly recommend the usage of a LogicSchema.

 Structurally, a LogicSchema is a set of: